infinum/datx/docs/jsonapi/jsonapi-collection.md

 - data: array of all models
 - responses: array of all responses that came from the server
-- latestResponse: `Response` instance for easy acces to all `Response` properties
+- lastResponse: `Response` instance for easy acces to all `Response` properties

 See [`IGetAllResponse`](jsonapi-typescript-interfaces#igetallresponse) interface for detailed info.